sawhney17/logseq-citation-manager/readme.md

 # Logseq Citations Plugin

 ## BREAKING CHANGE in 2.0.0
 - Version 2.0.0 had a breaking change.
-You will have to reconfigure the .bib export.
-It now has to be located in .logseq/storage/logseq-citation-manager and in settings, you just give the filename with extension(like starred-items.bib), no need for the file path.
+You will have to reconfigure the `.bib` export.
+It now has to be located in `~/.logseq/storages/logseq-citation-manager` and in settings, you just give the filename with extension (like `starred-items.bib`), no need for the file path.

 ## Installation
 - This plugin can be installed from the Logseq marketplace